 Data collection methods and the classification problem

 Raw data on households’ disaster vulnerability dimensions were collected from the National Household Survey (NHS) that was carried out by Peruvian’s National Institute of Statistics and Informatics in 2019.
-Over the survey modules: population and housing (modules 100 and 200), education (module 300), health (module 400), employment (module 500) and democracy and transparency (module 612) were selected according to literature review insights on possible features that may predict disaster risk classification and thus output a decision regarding delivery of aid (UNDRR, 2015; Salazar-Briones et al., 2020 and Renteria et al., 2021).
-In survey, questions are asked to the head of the household and 23.33% of them are answered by another informant.
+Over the survey modules: population and housing (modules 100 and 200), education (module 300), health (module 400), employment (module 500) and democracy and transparency (module 612) were selected, according to insights pointed in the literature on possible features that may predict disaster risk classification and thus output a decision regarding aid delivery (UNDRR, 2015; Salazar-Briones et al., 2020 and Renteria et al., 2021).
+In the survey, questions are asked to the head of the household and 23.33% of them are answered by another informant.

-The learning target is a binary indicator as is shown by Equation 1.
+The learning target is a binary indicator as shown by Equation 1.
 The empirical classification problem will be assessed through the lens of supervised learning techniques.
-Regarding classification classes, the module 612 ask the following question for each household: in the last 12 months, your house has been affected by natural disasters (drought, storm, plague, flood, etc.)?
-One identified problem is that such question does not provide specific information about the type of disaster associated to the referred risk.
+Regarding classification classes, module 612 asks the following question for each household: in the last 12 months, your house has been affected by natural disasters (drought, storm, plague, flood, etc.)?
+One identified problem is that such a question does not provide specific information about the type of disaster associated to the referred risk.
 To argue on the reliability of the use of this variable to measure households’ risk of being affected by a disaster triggered by cold waves or severe winter conditions without applying any feature engineering method to it we consider the following facts:

 For the specific case of Puno, there is an overwhelming prevalence of risks related to low temperatures.
 Furthermore, in this area lays 99.1% of the total population of Puno.